January 25, 2018 | Branding

 Every company that is actively growing is following this loop.
 Your first time through, it is likely you’ll miss the mark.
 That’s a good reason to keep branding costs low in the beginning until you have more confidence in your direction.

-If you try to define your brand when you don’t know what the most important elements are of your value proposition, you frequently end up with a logo or visual style that is mismatched with what your brand represents.
+If you try to define your brand when you don’t know the essential elements of your value proposition, you frequently end up with a logo or visual style mismatched with what your brand represents.
 But that doesn’t mean you need to freeze up and wait for the perfect moment, either.
-Your brand will continue to be adjusted as you grow and a strong brand will evolve with your changing offerings.
+Your brand will continue to be adjusted as you grow, and a strong brand will evolve with your changing offerings.

 It was great to watch our new business owner take these steps.
 She was not jumping ahead and investing heavily in branding when it wasn’t the time yet.
 And when she does leap to redesign her logo, she will have a clear vision of her brand and message that will drive the writing and design.